grapestone5321/Kaggle-Courses-Python/README.md

 - Hello, Python!

-Python was named for the British comedy troupe Monty Python, so we'll make our first Python program a homage to their skit about Spam.
+Python was named for the British comedy troupe ***Monty Python***, so we'll make our first Python program a homage to their skit about Spam.

 Variable assignment: Here we create a variable called spam_amount and assign it the value of 0 using =, which is called the assignment operator.